marksherriff/cs4730-f24-website/campaign.md

 - Called the Orb of Zoz'gathel, you know that it opens a portal to the Demon Realm, but you don't know how to activate it

 __Outcome: Advantage for encounter next time.
 No RE offered.__

+## Chapter 4: Returning the Orb (Thursday - 9/19)

+First, you dropped the orb on your foot trying to smash it (-1 HP)... but after that, you decide to take the Orb of Zoz'gathel to Brother Demetrius at the Church of [insert name of god here].
+Brother Demetrius tells you that Doomguy stole the Orb from the church several days ago and he is thrilled that you have returned it.

+He has offered you a boon... what could the boon be?

+__Outcome: Campaign RE-2: Achievement Unlocked offered.__